-Nissan Armada years to avoid — most common problems
+Best and worst Nissan Armada years — which to avoid

 Most common Nissan Armada problems